 So, it's surprising to find this issue not addressed in the Paris Agreement.
-How could a 31-page document on the fate of the planet and agreed to by 195 countries not mention industrial animal agriculture's contribution to greenhouse gas emissions even once?
+How could a 31-page document on the fate of the planet and agreed to by 195 countries not dinner?" film.
+Brighter Green mention industrial animal agriculture's contribution to greenhouse gas emissions even once?
 No mention of "meat," "cattle," "fish," or "livestock," either.